-Speaking of boulders!! - If you move further down the trail another 20 m and look northeast (opposite the small knob to the south) in the distance, you will see one of the largest glacially-transported boulders in the Fells (at arrow, image below right).
+Speaking of boulders!! - If you move further down the trail another 20 m and look northeast (opposite the small granodiorite knob to the south) in the distance, you will see one of the largest glacially-transported boulders in the Fells (at arrow, image below right).
 This Spot Pond Granodiorite (Zsg) boulder is more than 5 m on its long axis.
 You will likely see a trail leading over to the boulder.
-Boulders of this size are unusual because the rocks in the Fells are so fractured that boulders usually break out of the bedrock as smaller chunks, or they fall apart during transport.
+Boulders of this size are unusual because the rocks in the Fells are usually fractured which allows boulders to break out of the bedrock as smaller chunks, or they fall apart during transport.
 Technically, this is not a glacial erratic because it is not sitting on a different rock type than the one in which it formed.
-It is still impressive!
+It is still impressive and required tremendous force to move!

-STOP 23: Moving downslope past the small granodiorite knob, the trail arrives at another small valley.
-Looking south (left), this is the path of a major fault in the Fells called the Mud Road Fault (image to right, line shows approximate location).
+STOP 23: Moving downslope past the small granodiorite, the trail arrives at another small valley.
+Looking south (left), this is the path of a major fault in the Fells called the Mud Road Fault (image to right, line shows location).
 A steep ledge occurs on the west (far) side of the fault, and on the east (left) is the small granodiorite knob from Stop 22 (left side of image to right).
-The small knob is essentially an island between two faults where the fault to the east is a small branch that split away from the larger Mud Road Fault.
-The Mud Road Fault is NNW-SSE trending, runs southward from here through several wetlands, and separates Middle and Little Pine Hills before it is crosscut by the Medford Dike (i.e., older than the dike).
+The small knob is essentially an island between two faults where the fault to the east is a small branch that split away from the larger Mud Road Fault on its west side.
+The Mud Road Fault is NNW-SSE trending, runs southward from here through several wetlands, and separates Middle and Little Pine Hills before it is crosscut by the Medford Dike (i.e., it is older than the dike).
 You may notice on Map SKY-1B that some dolerite dikes (d) to the south are cut off by the fault, while others seem to cross it unscathed.
 What does this potentially tell you about the relative ages of the dikes and faults?